orbitalquark/scintillua/docs/api.md

 #### `lexer.lex`(lexer, text, init\_style)

-Lexes a chunk of text *text* (that has an initial style number of *init_style*) using lexer *lexer*, returning a table of token names and positions.
+Lexes a chunk of text *text* (that has an initial style number of *init_style*) using lexer *lexer*, returning a table of tag names and positions.

 Fields: